erhanhepyasar/SpringBoot-Web-And-Rest-App-Sample/README.md

     PS: Just add properly named signature into the interface and Spring automatically performs operation.
 No need to write methods for these specially named queries.
   - Adding query by using @Query annotation and JPQL
   - Adding Rest services.
 Call with: http://localhost:8080/alies and http://localhost:8080/alien/105
+  - Adding support for XML.
+    - PS: Spring by default supports Json by using Jackson maven dependencies.
+In order to support xml, add "Jackson Dataformat Xml" from Maven Repositories.
+It is better use the same version number with the Jackson jars in maven dependencies in the project.

 Source: